Quito & Galapagos Islands Trip Details

 Safety & Security

 Always carry a copy of your travel insurance, health insurance and passport with you.
-A photo of these items on your phone is also a good backup.
+Keeping a photo of these items on your phone is also a good backup.

 Keep your passport and any valuables locked in your hotel room.